renatius/ClearCut/README.md

 ClearCut
 ========

-An experiment on how to implement validation for simple domain objects
+An experiment on how to implement validation for view model objects